top of page

 Why You Need an Old Goat of a Writer to Review Your Writing

-The third best way to improve your writing skills is to get feedback.
-The best way is to read anything and everything you can lay your hands on.
-And we all know the second-best way—practice.
-Practice until your fingers bleed.
+Most people agree that the best way to become a good writer is to read anything and everything you can lay your hands on.
+And the second-best way is to practice.

 Why get someone else to review your writing?